-There are many ways that people can discover your publications.
+There are many ways for people to discover your publications.
 One of the most common ways is through a simple search engine search result.
-So with that in mind, this article is designed to help you better your ranking odds by implementing some simple SEO techniques.
+So with that in mind, this article is designed to help you better your catalog's ranking odds by implementing some simple SEO tips.

 Set flipbooks to public

 We definitely need to start with this point, because if you don’t set your catalogs to public, it really doesn’t matter what sort of SEO techniques you use.
 Setting it to Public allows Google to index it, and it means that Google (or whatever search engine you’re using) will identify it and then rank it.

 Unlisted or private catalogs published on Flipsnack use a noindex tag, which basically tells Google bot to not include the catalog in its index.
 This is great if you want to keep a catalog private, but if you want it to rank in Google, you need to make sure that your catalog is published as Public.
 You can edit the visibility status of a catalog form unlisted to public, but not the other way around.